fnalways/terminus-docs/docs/manual/platform-architecture.md

 - [Calico](https://www.tigera.io/project-calico/): A container networking interface (CNI) that facilitates communication between containers and virtual machines while offering advanced network policy controls.
 - [Envoy](https://www.envoyproxy.io/): A high-performance, extensible edge and service proxy.
 Envoy acts as middleware for communication between services, handling load balancing, service discovery, secure communication, and observability.
 It can operate as a standalone reverse proxy or an API gateway and is often used as a data plane component in service meshes.

-These tools collectively ensure robust, scalable, and secure networking within Olares.
+These components collectively ensure robust, scalable, and secure networking within Olares.

 ### Storage